-- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - o DfE guidance Keeping Children Safe in Education (KCSIE); - Working Together to Safeguard Children 2023 (WTSC); - Ofsted: 'Education Inspection Framework' 2023; - Framework for the Assessment of Children in Need and their Families (2000); - Kent and Medway Safeguarding Children Procedures (online); - Early Years and Foundation Stage Framework 2024 (EYFS); - The Education Act 2002; - The Education (Independent School Standards) Regulations 2014; - The Non-Maintained Special Schools (England) Regulations 2015. - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are pupils under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Valley Invicta Primary School at East Borough will follow local or national guidance in response to any emergencies.
-The school will amend this policy and their procedures as necessary but, regardless of the actions required, safeguarding principles will always remain the same and the welfare of the child is paramount.
+- DfE guidance Keeping Children Safe in Education (KCSIE); - Working Together to Safeguard Children 2018 (WTSC); - Ofsted: 'Education Inspection Framework' 2019; - Framework for the Assessment of Children in Need and their Families (2000); - Kent and Medway Safeguarding Children Procedures (online); - Early Years and Foundation Stage Framework 2023 (EYFS); - The Education Act 2002; - The Education (Independent School Standards) Regulations 2014; - The Non-Maintained Special Schools (England) Regulations 2015. - o The Human Rights Act 1998; - The Equality Act 2010 (including the Public Sector Equality Duty). - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are pupils under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State.

+- Valley Invicta Primary School at Holborough Lakes will follow local or national guidance in response to any emergencies.
+The school will amend this policy and their procedures as necessary but, regardless of the actions required, safeguarding principles will always remain the same and the welfare of the child is paramount. - Valley Invicta Primary School at Holborough Lakes recognises that as a result of the Covid-19 pandemic, some members of our community may have been exposed to a range of adversity and trauma, including bereavement, anxiety and, in some cases, experienced increased welfare and/or safeguarding risks.
+The school will work with local services, such as health and the local authority, to ensure necessary support is in place.